 Calling All Ghosts, Goblins and Spooks for Pumpkin Festival Costume Contest

 Everyone from tiny tots to ghoulish grandmas and grandpas will get a chance to show of their best Halloween attire at the Half Moon Bay Art & Pumpkin Festival Costume Contest.
-The contest will take place at 10 a.m. on Saturday, October 14, at Half Moon Bay Library parking lot, located at 620 Correas Street in Half Moon Bay.
+The contest will take place at 10 a.m. on Saturday, October 13, at the Cunha Intermediate School parking lot located at Correas and Church Streets.

 The contest is divided into five age categories (0-3, 4-6, 7-9, 10-12, and 13-adult) as well as a category for pairs and another for larger groups.
 A panel of local judges rates each costume on creativity, attention to detail and presentation, and quality.